tgstation/tgstation-server/README.md

 Note that automatic configuration reloading is currently not supported in the container.
 See #1143

 If using manual configuration, before starting your container make sure the aforementioned `appsettings.Production.yml` is setup properly.
 See below

+#### OpenDream

+In order for TGS to use [OpenDream](https://github.com/OpenDreamProject/OpenDream), it requires the full .NET SDK to build whichever version your servers target.
+Whatever that is, it must be available using the `dotnet` command for whichever user runs TGS.

+OpenDream currently requires [.NET SDK 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) at the time of this writing.
+You must install this manually.

+On Linux, as long as OpenDream and TGS do not use the same .NET major version, you cannot achieve this with the package manager as they will conflict.
+The 7.0 SDK can be added to an 8.0 runtime installation via the following steps.

+1. Install `tgstation-server` using any of the above methods.
+1. [Download the Linux SDK binaries](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) for your selected architecture.
+1. Extract ONLY the contents of the `sdk` directory in the `.tar.gz` to `/usr/share/dotnet/sdk/`
+1. Run `sudo chown -R root /usr/share/dotnet/sdk`

+You should now be able to run the `dotnet --list-sdks` command and see an entry for `7.0.XXX [/usr/share/dotnet/sdk]`.

 ### Configuring